 Born in 1988, Lives and works in Cairo, Egypt.

 Rania Atef is a multidisciplinary visual artist whose work explores the infrastructure of the social and political implications that affects human behavior and attitude.
 She focuses on the (in)visible standards during her attempts to find answers through building the structure of observations that belong to present experiences or social and historic narratives.
 During the process, she digs deep the fine layers between the consciousness and sub-consciousness, while seeking to dissect, dismantle and rebuild elements and contexts in a way that is reflected in her practice through presenting the notion of play across text, sculpture, installations, video and multidisciplinary work.

-She obtained her BA in Product Design from the faculty of Applied Arts (2011) and finished her study in MASS Alexandria 2018/2019 program for Contemporary Art in (2019).
+She obtained her BA in Product Design from the faculty of Applied Arts (2011), finished her study in MASS Alexandria 2018/2019 program for Contemporary Art in (2019), and now is enrolled in TASAWAR curatorial studies.
 She has participated in a number of local/international exhibitions and festivals in Egypt, The Netherlands, India, and South Africa.

 2018/19 MASS Alexandria program for contemporary arts, Alexandria, Egypt.